Estate Planning & Inheritance | The Bitcoin Adviser

 1. Implement Multi-Signature Wallet Architecture

 Use a 2-of-3 or 3-of-5 multi-signature configuration requiring multiple private keys to authorize transactions.
-This ensures Bitcoin can be accessed by beneficiaries even if one key is lost, eliminating single points of failure.
+This ensures Bitcoin can be accessed by beneficiaries even if one key is lost, distributing responsibility across multiple keys.
 Store keys in different jurisdictions and with different parties (you, professional custodian, trusted advisor) for geographic and operational diversification.

 Reference: Bitcoin Estate Planning Commission Standards 2025 recommend multi-signature structures for inheritance planning.